-The Braid started out as Jewish Women’s Theatre in spring 2007 with a group of women who knew what it means to be outsiders, to exist in the margins of culture, and to be stereotyped.
+The Braid starts out as Jewish Women’s Theatre in spring 2007 with a group of women who know what it means to be outsiders, to exist in the margins of culture, and to be stereotyped.
 Until then, no theater company in America had pledged to welcome and encourage contemporary stories by Jewish women and to adapt them theatrically, giving them life in front of a live audience.

-Sparing the expense of a theater, sets, costumes and props meant we could fully focus on presenting powerful stories in unexpected and convenient locations, reaching many more local neighborhoods across Los Angeles and beyond.
+Sparing the expense of a theater, sets, costumes and props means we could fully focus on presenting powerful stories in unexpected and convenient locations, reaching many more local neighborhoods across Los Angeles and beyond.

 A BELOVED HOME OF OUR OWN